 Advanced imaging techniques utilizing photography, and other creative software.
-The course focuses upon proficiency in working with equipment and software combined with creativity to produce a quality portfolio.
-Prerequisite: PHO 503.
+The course focuses upon proficiency in working with equipment and software combined with creativity.
+Prerequisite: Knowledge of Photoshop and permission of Instructor.
 (Special fee).

 PHO 507 View Camera 3 cr.

 Projects provide exploration of the view camera.
 Student's photographic experiences are broadened through take-home access to the University's view cameras.
 (Special fee).